agwadan/ello-assignment/README.md

 Or, if you prefer using Yarn:

 `yarn run dev`
-The application should now be running at http://localhost:3000.
+The application should now be running at http://localhost:[PORT_NUMBER]

-Project Structure
+## Project Structure

-src/components: Contains the React components used in the application. src/queries: Contains GraphQL queries used to fetch book data. src/store: Contains Redux setup for state management. src/types: Contains TypeScript types for the project.
+- src/components: Contains the React components used in the application.
+- src/queries: Contains GraphQL queries used to fetch book data.
+- src/store: Contains Redux setup for state management.
+- src/types: Contains TypeScript types for the project.

-Technologies Used
+## Technologies Used

-React: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.
-Material-UI: A popular React UI framework.
+- Material-UI: A popular React UI framework.
-Apollo Client: A comprehensive state management library for JavaScript that enables you to manage both local and remote data with GraphQL.
+- Apollo Client: A comprehensive state management library for JavaScript that enables you to manage both local and remote data with GraphQL.
-Redux: A predictable state container for JavaScript apps.
+- Redux: A predictable state container for JavaScript apps.
-TypeScript: A strongly typed programming language that builds on JavaScript.
+- TypeScript: A strongly typed programming language that builds on JavaScript.
-Troubleshooting
-If you encounter any issues, try the following steps:

-Check your Node.js and npm/Yarn versions: Ensure you have the correct versions installed.
-Check your GraphQL server: Make sure your backend server is running and accessible.
-Check the console: Look for error messages in the browser's developer console for more details.
-Contributing
-If you'd like to contribute to this project, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.